andrew/ultimate-awesome/README.md

 - [js-must-watch](https://github.com/bolshchikov/js-must-watch) - Must-watch videos about JavaScript.
 - [awesome-microservices](https://github.com/mfornos/awesome-microservices) - A curated list of Microservice Architecture related principles and technologies.
 - [magictools](https://github.com/ellisonleao/magictools) - :video_game: :pencil: A list of Game Development resources to make magic happen.
+- [awesome-bigdata](https://github.com/oxnr/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
 The focus is on tools which improve code quality.
 - [awesome-bigdata](https://github.com/newTendermint/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [awesome-tailwindcss](https://github.com/aniftyco/awesome-tailwindcss) - 😎 Awesome things related to Tailwind CSS.